-"One can imagine such technology outsmarting financial markets, out-inventing human researchers, out-manipulating human leaders, and developing weapons we cannot even understand.
-Whereas the short-term impact of Artificial Intelligence depends on who controls it, the long-term impact depends on whether it can be controlled at all."

-..."Out-manipulating human leaders"?
+- "One can imagine such technology outsmarting financial markets, out-inventing human researchers, out-manipulating human leaders, and developing weapons we cannot even understand.
+Whereas the short-term impact of Artificial Intelligence depends on who controls it, the long-term impact depends on whether it can be controlled at all." - ..."Out-manipulating human leaders"?
 But, our political system insures that only the most deserving, intelligent, and honorable people become our leaders....
-Isn't that what they tell us?
+Right?